ZhefeiGong/C_games_set/README.md

 * 2048
 ---
 ## Instructions
-download all of the files, and get the environment of C++.
-Just run the project and you well get the games.
+First, you need to download or fetch all of the files, and get the environment of C++.
+Then, just run the project and you well get the games.